kyamagu/mexopencv/README.markdown

 Developing a new mex function
 =============================

 All you need to do is to add your mex source file in src/matlab/.
-Suppose you want to add a mex function called myfunc.
-Then, create src/matlab/myfunc.cpp.
+If you want to add a mex function called myfunc, create src/matlab/myfunc.cpp.
-The minimum contents of myfunc.cpp would look something like this:
+The minimum contents of the myfunc.cpp would look like this:

     #include "mexopencv.hpp"
     void mexFunction( int nlhs, mxArray *plhs[],